julieqiu/exp/librarianx/doc/config.md

-# New Configuration System
+# Configuration System

-This document describes the new configuration system for Librarian, which uses `.librarian.yaml` files instead of flags for all configuration.
+This document describes the configuration system for Librarian, which uses a single `librarian.yaml` file instead of flags for all configuration.

 ## Overview

-The new configuration system has two levels:
+The configuration system uses a single file at the repository root:

-1. **Repository configuration** (`.librarian/config.yaml`) - Defines repository-wide
-   settings like language, container images, and googleapis references
+- **`librarian.yaml`** - Defines repository-wide settings (language, container images,
-2. **Artifact configuration** (`<artifact>/.librarian.yaml`) - Defines artifact-specific
-   settings like APIs to generate, metadata, and file filtering rules
+  googleapis references) and all edition configurations

 This design eliminates the need for command-line flags and makes all configuration transparent and version-controlled.

-## Repository Configuration
+## Configuration Structure

-The repository configuration file lives at `librarian.yaml` and defines repository-wide settings.
+The configuration file lives at `librarian.yaml` at the repository root.

 ### Example: Release-only repository